uttkarsh123-shiv/SoundNest/README.md

 ## 📍 Overview

-PodTales is a cutting-edge AI SaaS platform that empowers users to create, discover, and enjoy podcasts with ease.
+SoundNest is a cutting-edge AI SaaS platform that empowers users to create, discover, and enjoy podcasts with ease.
 Leveraging advanced AI technologies, PodTales offers seamless text-to-audio podcast generation with multi-voice support, automatic thumbnail image creation, and a modern, responsive user interface.
 Users can explore trending and popular podcasts, search and filter content, and manage their own podcast library.
 The platform integrates robust authentication, real-time data handling, and a feature-rich podcast player for an immersive listening experience across all devices.

 ---